 HVDC Mass Impregnated (MI) cables are a very consolidated and traditional technology mainly deployed for subsea applications.
-Initially, MI cables where used with Line Commutated Converters.
-Currently, this technology is mainly deployed for Extra High Voltage (EHV) DC subsea applications.
-MI cables are composed of a very high viscosity impregnating compound which does not cause leakage in case of cable damage or failure.
-The latest innovation allows voltages up to 600 kV.
+Initially, MI cables were used with LCCs.
+Currently, this technology is mainly de-ployed for Extra High Voltage (EHV) DC subsea applications.
+MI cables are composed of a very high viscos-ity impregnating compound which does not cause leakage in the event of cable damage or failure.
+The latest innovation allows voltages of up to 600 kV.

-There are three main types of cables based on the solution used to insulate the conductor: Self-contained fluid-filled cables; Paper insulated (lapped insulated) cables; Extruded cables.
+There are three main types of cables based on the solution used to insulate the conductor: self-contained fluid-filled cables, paper insulated (lapped insulated) cables and extruded cables.

 MI cables belong to the mass paper insulated cables types, which comprise:

-- MI (mass-impregnated) or PILC (paper-insulated lead-covered); the mass impregnated insulation consists of a mass impregnated paper with high-viscosity insulating compound.
+- MI or paper-insulated lead-covered (PILC); the MI insulation consists of a MI paper with high-viscosity insulating compound.

-- PPL (paper polypropylene laminated) cables, where the insulation comprises an extruded sheet of polypropylene on either side of which are bonded two layers of thin paper.
+- Paper polypropylene laminated (PPL) cables, where the insulation comprises an extruded sheet of polypropylene, on either side of which are bonded two layers of thin paper.